Create a mdb_env "environment" object. This is the way

 Usage:

-: A database handle that would be passed through to create the transaction (see the$begin
+key: The name of the key (string or raw vector)db: A database handle that would be passed through to create the transaction (see the$beginmethod).

 Details: This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in